spuckhafte/spuckhafte/README.md

 Well I like to code and have made some projects accordingly.
 Look at my repositories for more.

-I am familiar with some languages mentioned below (with decreasing "familiaritism"):
+I am familiar with some languages mentioned below:
-1. Javascript
+1. Python
-2. Python
+2. Javascript
 3. HTML
 4. JAVA
 5. CSS